Paxton leaves early, Yankees hit 6 homers to top Texas 14-7

 ”He hit before again on the field really good, but I just think mentally he’s probably not quite over that hump where he needs to be,” Boone said. ”Ideally, we’d love to get some at-bats this weekend, but it’s not the most important thing.”

 Giancarlo Stanton, Cameron Maybin, Brett Gardner, Gio Urshela, Mike Ford and Austin Romine homered in the opener of the final series in the Rangers’ 25-year-old ballpark.
-The Yankees lost out on home-field advantage throughout the AL playoffs to Houston, but raised their major league record total to 305, two more than Minnesota.
+The Yankees raised their major league record total to 305, four more than Minnesota.

-”We’re definitely keeping track,” said DJ LeMahieu, who hit a three-run double that skipped past Willie Calhoun in left field to raise his RBIs total to 102, his first time in triple figures.
+DJ LeMahieu hit a three-run double that skipped past Willie Calhoun in left field to raise his RBIs total to 102, his first time in triple figures.

 Stanton, limited to nine games before coming back from the injured list on Sept.
 18, was 3 for 3 with two walks and three RBIs, and is 7 for 21 with two homers in seven games since his return.